-It's perfectly natural for snakes to shed their skins on a regular basis and it's actually an important factor in their health.
-When your snake begins to shed, it's a very stressful time.
-You can ease some of that by learning the signs that your pet is about to shed, then take a few steps to ensure the process goes as smoothly as possible.
+Snakes naturally shed their skins on a regular basis, and a healthy shed is important to their general well-being.
+Although it's perfectly natural, shedding is stressful for your snake.
+The upside is that you can ease some of the stress by learning the signs that your pet is about to shed and taking steps to ensure that the process goes as smoothly as possible.

 Why Do Snakes Shed?

-If you observe your snake carefully, you'll notice a few signs that it's about to shed.
-These are completely normal and nothing to be concerned about:
+If you observe your snake carefully, you'll notice a few signs that indicate it will soon shed.
+These are completely normal and are nothing for you to be concerned about:

-- Your snake's eyes will turn a cloudy, bluish color.
+- Its eyes turn a cloudy, bluish color.
 This is because the eye cap—a specially adapted scale that covers each eye—has loosened up so it can be shed along with the skin.
-It becomes sort of a temporary filter over the eye and just prior to shedding the eyes should clear up again.
+It becomes sort of a temporary filter over the eye, but just prior to shedding, the eyes should clear up again.

-- The old skin will begin to look dull or hazy.
-At first, you may also notice that your snake's belly appears a little pink.
+- The old skin begins to look dull or hazy.
+At first, you may also notice that your snake's belly appears to be a pinkish color.

-- Your snake may hide more than usual.
+- Your pet may hide more than usual.

-- Your snake's appetite may decrease or it may not want to eat at all.
+- Its appetite may decrease, or it may not want to eat at all.

-- Your snake may become more skittish or defensive, especially during the stage when it can't see well.
+- It may become more skittish or defensive, especially when it can't see well.

-- Your snake may seek out rough surfaces in the enclosure to help rub the old skin off.
-It may also look for water to soak in.
+- It may seek out rough surfaces in its enclosure to help rub the old skin off, and/or it may look for water to soak in.

 How to Prevent Shedding Problems